 – this is where the ceremony will be held.
 The preparation and cleaning of the room wherein the ceremony will be held should be considered.
 Mats for flooring, or ‘Tatami’, should be placed in order.
 Not only the room itself, but the surrounding area must also be kept clean.

 – Proper arrangement and placement of flowers for the ceremony should also be considered.
 Arrangement may change according to

 – This is part of the decoration of the room in which the ceremony will be held.
 A Japanese scroll painting serves to improve the solemnity of the ceremony

 – Proper attire should be observed when hosting or attending a tea ceremony.
 Kimono is usually worn during the tea ceremony.

 – Preparation of traditional dinner, or ‘Kaiseki’, should also be considered for the tea ceremony.

 There you have it.
-Hopefully this gives you at least an idea about Japanese tea culture.
+Hopefully, this gives you at least an idea about Japanese tea culture.
 It is not a simple task to learn and understand this aspect of Japanese culture; extensive study and a lot of details are involved.
-In fact there are actually schools, group of individuals, and businesses that offer guidance for those studying tea ceremony.
+In fact, there are actually schools, groups of individuals, and businesses that offer guidance for those studying tea ceremony.